Agent of Deterioration: Combatting Pests of Cultural Property

 - all entranceways

 Other locations should be added when a significant pest presence is noticed.
-Consult Strang (1996a, 1996b) and Pinniger (2004) for information on detection programs.
+Consult Strang (a, b) and Pinniger () for information on detection programs.
 Consult the Bibliography for pest identification guides, which will help establish in-house expertise.

 Figure 8.
 This adhesive insect trap is designed to fit into the floor–wall junction and intercept moving pests.
 Periodic inspection and replacement of traps indicate what insect pests are currently in your building and which ones may be affecting your collection.